Solo Travel in Switzerland

-To France – Trains and buses operate daily (see above).
+Switzerland to France – Trains and buses operate daily (see the company links above).

-To Germany – Trains and buses operate daily (see above).
+Switzerland to Germany – Trains and buses operate daily (see the company links above).

-To Italy – Trains and buses operate daily (see above).
+Switzerland to Italy – Trains and buses operate daily (see the company links above).

 To Liechtenstein – Take the train to Sargans.
 From there take either the express bus (number 12) or bus number 11 across the border to Vaduz.

 Vienna – 1 hr 15 mins

 - Is tipping expected?
 Tips are generally included in the bill in restaurants.
 It’s not expected to tip taxi drivers but you can tip your tour guide 10-15%

 - Fixed price or barter?
 Fixed Price.